 The admissions committee will assess transfer applicants using the same criteria as those used in assessing first-year applicants, as well as the applicant's performance in law school courses and the quality of the law school at which the applicant has studied.
 The Boyd School of Law will permit a maximum of 42 hours of law course work to be transferred for credit toward its Juris Doctor degree.
 Transfer credit will be subject to the approval of the Associate Dean for Student Affairs and will be given only for law courses in which the applicant attained a grade of C (or the numerical equivalent) or better.
 Transfer students must complete a minimum of 47 credit hours at the Boyd School of Law.

 Application deadlines are July 1 for the fall semester and December 1 for the spring semester.
-The Fall 2018 transfer application will be available on April 25.
+The Spring 2019 transfer application will be available on October 1.